Streetscape Improvements

 Streetscape refers to urban roadway design and conditions as they impact street users and nearby residents.
 Streetscaping recognizes that streets are places where people engage in various activities, including but not limited to motor vehicle travel.
 Streetscapes are an important component of the public realm (public spaces where people interact), which help defines a community’s aesthetic quality, identity, economic activity, health, social cohesion and opportunity, not just its mobility.

-Streetscaping (programs to improve streetscape conditions) can include changes to the road cross section, traffic management, sidewalk conditions, landscaping, street furniture (utility poles, benches, garbage cans, etc.), building fronts and materials specifications.
-It also involves improving signage (AIGA, 2005; Muhlhausen, 2005).
+Streetscaping (programs to improve streetscape conditions) can include changes to the road cross section, traffic management, sidewalk conditions, landscaping (particularly tree cover), street furniture (utility poles, benches, garbage cans, etc.), building fronts, and materials specifications.
+It also involves improving signage (AIGA 2005; Muhlhausen 2005).

 Streetscape can have a significant effect on how people perceive and interact with their community.
 If streetscapes are safe and inviting to pedestrians, people are more likely to walk which can help reduce automobile traffic, improve public health, stimulate local economic activity, and attract residents and visitors to a community.